This section of the manual is out of date! It has not been updated yet to reflect the changes made in the current development version of OVITO.

 system whenever the pipeline is re-evaluated (e.g. when the input data changes).

 That means it is called repeatedly and should not manipulate the global program state or the pipeline itself.

 Note that you have to press Commit and run script button in the code editor's toolbar after you are done editing the Python script.
 This will recompile the code and trigger a new evaluation of the data pipeline and your modifier script.

 Furthermore, the text field at the top of the modifier panel allows you to assign a custom name to the script modifier.
-This name will be shown in the pipeline editor and makes it easier for you to find the modifier in the pipeline list.
-Also note that it is possible to save the Python script modifier including your code as a modifier preset.
-This preset will appear as an additional entry in the list of available modifiers, allowing you to easily access your user-defined modifier in future program sessions.
+This name will be shown in the pipeline editor and makes it easier for you to identify the modifier in the pipeline editor.
+Also note that it is possible to save the Python script modifier including your code as a modifier template.
+This template will appear as an additional entry in the list of available modifiers, allowing you to easily access your user-defined modifier in future program sessions.